notlibrary/obsidian-adamantine-pick/src/story.md

 Ironically the highest estimated repickability value short note in human history is probably periodic table of elements and none of it elements exist in it's pure form in nature

+Also the algorithm seems cool at the first glance avoid turning it into glass bead game swiss army knife and offline wikipedia dump then take care of yourself and lazy overwatch what really happened with it if you will

 P.S.
 What's the difference between noticer giver taker picker and the graph?
 None

 #adamantine